jac307/MediaArtTutorials/IARTS1T03/WT-W1.md

 Check the following tutorial and **focus only on the sections listed below**.
 You can **skip any sections marked as “skip”** — they are not required for this activity.

+> For this week, focus only on adding, moving, rotating, duplicating, and scaling basic geometric forms.
+> **Important**: Constrantly save your progress!

 <ul>
   <li>00:00 — Introduction</li>